robofit/arcor2_client_sdk/test/Arcor2.ClientSdk.ClientServices.IntegrationTests/README.md

 }
 ```

-Note that RPC method invocations do not immediately change the inner state of the library, as it updates its state only when the server broadcasts an event.
+Note that RPC method invocations do not immediately change the inner state of the library, as it only updates when the server broadcasts the resulting event to everyone.
 It is strongly recommended to use the existing `EventAwaiter` and `CollectionChangedAwaiter` classes to ensure events are raised before proceeding.

 ```